rl1987/trunnel/doc/trunnel.md

 ### Parameterizing structures

-Some protocols have the type of length of some structure fields depend on settings elsewhere in the protocol.
+Some protocols have the type or length of some structure fields depend on settings elsewhere in the protocol.
 For example, you might have a TLS-like protocol where each encrypted records's format depends on some session parameters.